ESPN Megacast: 2025 College Football Playoff

+Field Pass with ACC Huddle

+For the Miami-Florida State game on October 4th, ESPN brought back the "Field Pass" alternate broadcast.
+For this edition, the ACC Huddle pregame show crew of Taylor Tannebaum, a Florida State alum, Eric Mac Lain, Eddie Royal, and Jimbo Fisher, former Florida State head coach, hosted the broadcast, roaming the sidelines of Doak Campbell Stadium.

+This broadcast aired alongside the main ABC broadcast, called by Chris Fowler, Kirk Herbstreit, Holly Rowe, and Bill LeMonnier, on ACC Network at 7:30 ET.
+Both feeds were available on the enhanced ESPN App, through the ESPN DTC Unlimited plan.

 NFL and Monday Night Megacasts

-NFL Draft
+NFL draft

-In response to a 2018 agreement in which Fox would simulcast NFL Network's coverage of the 2018 NFL Draft on broadcast agreement, ESPN, which has long held non-exclusive rights to the draft, announced it would expand its coverage for the 2018 draft to a multi-channel megacast.
+In response to a 2018 agreement in which Fox would simulcast NFL Network's coverage of the 2018 NFL draft on broadcast agreement, ESPN, which has long held non-exclusive rights to the draft, announced it would expand its coverage for the 2018 draft to a multi-channel megacast.